cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 Refer to the PostgreSQL documentation for [more information on `pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).

-Inside the cluster manifest, `pg_hba` lines are added as list items in `spec.postgresql.pg_hba`, as in the following excerpt:
+Inside the cluster manifest, `pg_hba` lines are added as list items in `.spec.postgresql.pg_hba`, as in the following excerpt:

 ``` yaml
   postgresql: